sebastian-colomar/protech/upgrade/oc-adm/docs/03-mirror-switch.md

 ---

-# 2. Preparation for the Upgrade: Mirror Validation
+# 3. Preparation for the Upgrade: Mirror Switch

 ## Motivation